Predicting Steady-State Behavior in Complex Networks with Graph Neural Networks: Conclusion

 \section{Conclusion}

 Using the graph neural network, we introduce a framework to predict the localized and delocalized states of complex unknown networks.
 We focus on leveraging the rich information embedded in network structures and extracting relevant features for graph regression.
 Specifically, a GCN model is employed to predict inverse participation ratio values for unknown networks and consequently identify localized or delocalized states.
 Our approach provides a graph neural network alternative to the traditional principal eigenvalue analysis \cite{loc2017optimized} for understanding the behavior of linear dynamical processes in real-world systems at steady state.
 This method offers near real-time insight into the structural properties of underlying networks.
-A key advantage of the proposed framework is its ability to train on small networks and generalize to larger networks, achieving an accuracy of nearly $ \sim 100 \%$ with test unseen model networks to understand delocalized or strongly localized states.
+A key advantage of the proposed framework is its ability to train on small networks and generalize to larger networks, achieving an accuracy of nearly $ \sim 95 \%$ with test unseen model networks to understand delocalized or strongly localized states.
 This makes the model scale-invariant, with the computational cost of state prediction remaining consistent regardless of network size, apart from the cost of reading the network data.

 Our trained GNN framework (e.g., GCN and GAT) effectively identifies three different states in unseen test model network data.
 Moreover, our model accurately identifies the states in the weakly localized regions for the real-world data.
 However, distinguishing between delocalized weakly localized and strongly localized states associated with real-world graphs poses a significant challenge.
 It might be due to the imbalance of data points in different states and limited dataset availability.
-Moving forward, we aim to address these challenges and improve identification accuracy.
+Further, alongside the IPR value prediction task, we have also incorporated Shannon entropy (SE) as a measure of localization, which is predicted using a GCN model (Appendix \ref{entropy_in_pev}).
+One can use Rényi entropy instead of SE, and this direction will be explored in the future.
+This work focuses solely on the principal eigenvector and provides a first proof of concept that GNN models can identify localized and delocalized states in linear dynamics on binary undirected graphs.
+The models can also be readily extended to study the localization behavior of other eigenvectors and to directed or weighted graphs~\cite{metz2021localization}.

+\textbf{Code availability:} The code used in our experiments is available in the GitHub repository at {\url{https://github.com/amitrezaiwf/Graph-Neural-Network-For-Steady-State-Identification}}, enabling reproducibility and facilitating future research built upon this work.